-Peanut butter is a staple food in many bodybuilders' diets.
-While it is a nutrient-dense food packed full of healthy fats and protein, it is very high in calories.
-The amount you should eat depends on your goals, statistics, current level of performance and several other factors.
+Peanut butter is a staple food in the diets of many bodybuilders.
+Although it's nutrient dense and packed with healthy fats and protein, it's also very high in calories.
+The amount of peanut butter you should eat depends on several factors, such as your goals and your current level of performance.

-While peanut butter has lots of benefits, it also comes with lots of calories.
-Depending on the brand, it can contain more than 600 calories per 100 g.
-Even a tablespoon serving can contain more than 250 calories.
-If you're in the off-season and trying to gain weight, this might be advantageous, as you need plenty of easy-to-eat calories.
-Adding a tablespoon of peanut butter to each meal, or blending one in with a protein shake can help when trying to build muscle.
-However, if you're dieting for a contest, your calories will be somewhat restricted, so peanut butter might not be the best food choice, so try to limit your intake to a tablespoon per day.
+Adding a tablespoon of peanut butter to each meal or blending it in with a protein shake can help when you're trying to build muscle.
+But if you're dieting for a competition, your calories may be somewhat restricted.
+In this case, peanut butter might not be your best food choice, so try to limit your intake to a tablespoon per day.

 How Much Should You Eat?